 Evidence based policy making

-- the Government should formally adopt a commitment to evidence-based policy making, with the aim of ensuring that all proposals for legislation are based on sound, independent research and evidence, and are subject to independent evaluation;
+- the Government should formally adopt a commitment to evidence-based policy making, with the aim of ensuring that all proposals for legislation are based on sound, independent research and evidence;

 - such research should be made a statutory requirement and should be carried out by reputable independent research organisations overseen by a strengthened UK Statistical Authority with a role similar to those of the Office of Budget Responsibility and the National Institute for Clinical Excellence.
-The Government would thus be required to publish an independent review of the case for, and against, proposed legislation, together with an appraisal of the supporting evidence;
+The Government should thus be required to publish an independent review of the case for and against proposed legislation, together with an appraisal of the supporting evidence (including evidence from other countries).

 Parliamentary copyright images are reproduced with the permission of Parliament.